History of Vancouver: European exploration

 was the lead ship used by George Vancouver.
 In 1792, his expedition charted several points and inlets, including Point Grey and Burrard Inlet.

 Spanish Captain José María Narváez was the first European to explore the Strait of Georgia in 1791.
 In the following year, 1792, the British naval Captain George Vancouver (1757–1798) met the Spanish expedition of Dionisio Alcalá Galiano and Cayetano Valdés y Flores off Point Grey, and together further explored the Strait of Georgia.
 Vancouver also explored Puget Sound in the present day Seattle area.
 Vancouver, surveying in small boats with his officer Peter Puget, arrived at the present city of Vancouver before the Spanish.
 They first landed at what Vancouver later named Point Grey.
 Puget informally called the place Noon Breakfast Point.
 Puget's name was officially given to the southwest tip of Point Grey in 1981.
 Simon Fraser was the first European to reach the area overland, descending the river which bears his name in 1808.

-Despite the influx of the Fraser Gold Rush in 1858–59, the settlement on Burrard Inlet and English Bay was almost unknown prior to the early 1860s due in large part to the lack of interest in the area as the access to the BC interior was via the City of New Westminster and the Fraser River and also due to the power of the Squamish chiefs over the area.
+Despite the influx of Europeans during the Fraser Gold Rush in 1858–59, the settlement on Burrard Inlet and English Bay was almost unknown prior to the early 1860s due in large part to the lack of interest in the area as access to the British Columbia interior was via the City of New Westminster and the Fraser River, and also due to the power of the Squamish chiefs over the area.
 Robert Burnaby and Moberly camped and prospected for coal in what is now Coal Harbour in the summer of 1859.
 They had an amicable relationship with the First Nations of the area.
 Robert Burnaby wrote to his family, "our [spare] time has been occupied in exploring all the ins and outs of this Inlet, which I prophesy will become one of the greatest naval rendezvous and centres of commerce on this side of the world."